 Don't know what a short sale is?
-A short sale happens when you owe more than what the house will possibly fetch in the open market .
-This can be due to many factors, but most commonly is a result of a rapidly declining real estate market.
+A short sale occurs when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This could be caused by many reasons, but often is a result of a rapidly declining real estate market.

-First, determine the true market value of your property.
-A good real estate professional, like Villar & Co.
-Real Estate, will be able to give you a reasonable idea of what your property will possibly sell for based on a market analysis.
+First, figure out the true market value of your home.
+A good real estate professional, like Weichert, Realtors - Villar and Company, will be able to give you a good idea of what your property should likely sell for based on a market analysis.
 Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, calculate your closing costs.
-My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, don't forget about your closing costs.
+My experience means I know to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.

-Finally, get in touch with your lender and tell them of the situation.
-They may even have a special department that manages short sales.
-Ask about their particular process.
+Finally, contact your lender and make them aware of your situation.
+They may even have a special team that oversees short sales.
+Ask about their exact procedures.
 Some lenders will be more inclined to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
-Your lender will have to agree to the final sale.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.